UCL-ARC/Mutein/Documents/yamlmake.md

 ### config

 In the example above the file `base_config.yml` is included as the first item.
-This file would therefore likely contain the starting configuration options for the pipeline in the form of a `config` item, for example:
+This file would therefore contain the starting configuration options for the pipeline in the form of a `config` item, for example:

 ```
 - config: